Violence against women and girls

 Violence against women and girls (VAWG)

-Violence Against Women and Girls (VAWG) is an unacceptable and preventable issue that affects millions of lives.
+Violence against women and girls (VAWG) is unacceptable and preventable.
+It affects millions of lives.

-• 1 in 5 women experience sexual assault, or attempted assault, during their lifetime
+• one in five women experience sexual assault, or attempted sexual assault, during their lifetime

 • 5% of victims are men